muellan/metacache/README.md

 #### Compile
 Run 'make' in the directory containing the Makefile.

-The default supports databases with up to 65,535 reference sequences (genomes) and k-mer sizes up to 16.
-This offers a good database space efficiency.
+This will compile MetaCache with the default data type settings which support databases with up to 65,535 reference sequences (targets) and k-mer sizes up to 16.
+This offers a good database space efficiency and is enough for the complete bacterial, viral and archaea genomes from the NCBI RefSeq.

 Using the following compilation options you can compile MetaCache with support for more reference sequences and greater k-mer lengths.

-##### number of referece sequences (genomes)
+##### number of referece sequences (targets)

 * support for up to 65,535 reference sequences (default):
   ```
-  make MACROS="-DMC_GENOME_ID_TYPE=uint16_t"
+  make MACROS="-DMC_TARGET_ID_TYPE=uint16_t"
   ```

 * support for up to 4,294,967,295 reference sequences (needs more memory):
   ```
-  make MACROS="-DMC_GENOME_ID_TYPE=uint32_t"
+  make MACROS="-DMC_TARGET_ID_TYPE=uint32_t"
   ```

 * support for more than 4,294,967,295 reference sequences (needs even more memory)
   ```
-  make MACROS="-DMC_GENOME_ID_TYPE=uint64_t"
+  make MACROS="-DMC_TARGET_ID_TYPE=uint64_t"
   ```

 ##### reference sequence lenghts
-* support for genomes up to a length of 4,294,967,295 windows (default) if window size is 128 (default) then the sequence length must not exceed 485.3 billion nucleotides
+* support for targets up to a length of 4,294,967,295 windows (default) with default settings (window length, k-mer size) no sequence length must exceed 485.3 billion nucleotides
   ```
   make MACROS="-DMC_WINDOW_ID_TYPE=uint32_t"
   ```

-* support for genomes up to a length of 65536 windows (needs less memory) if window size is 128 (default) then the sequence length must not exceed 7.4 million nucleotides
+* support for targets up to a length of 65,535 windows (needs less memory) with default settings (window length, k-mer size) no sequence length must exceed 7.4 million nocleotides
   ```
   make MACROS="-DMC_WINDOW_ID_TYPE=uint16_t"
   ```